-Interest will be paid for the Related Party Note, the Second Related Party Note, and the Third Related Party Note as permitted by our available cash flow, or from the excess proceeds following a sale of a property after the payment of expenses and amounts due to any senior lender, if applicable, and will be compounded semiannually.
+Interest will be paid for the Related Party Note, the Second Related Party Note, the Third Related Party Note, and the Fourth Related Party Note as permitted by our available cash flow, or from the excess proceeds following a sale of a property after the payment of expenses and amounts due to any senior lender, if applicable, and will be compounded semiannually.
 We expect to enter into a mutually agreeable subordination agreement with any such senior lender.
-We may prepay the amounts due under the Related Party Note, the Second Related Party Note, and the Third Related Party Note without any prepayment penalty.
+We may prepay the amounts due under the Related Party Note, the Second Related Party Note, the Third Related Party Note, and the Fourth Related Party Note without any prepayment penalty.